Josh White (racing driver)

-Joshua White (born May 7, 1991) is an American professional stock car racing driver who competes part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 03 Ford for Clubb Racing Inc. He has also competed in the NASCAR Camping World Truck Series in the past.
+Joshua White (born May 7, 1991) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 03/86 Ford for Clubb Racing Inc. He has also competed in the NASCAR Camping World Truck Series in the past.
 White is a former lance corporal in the United States Marine Corps Reserve and is believed to be the second U.S. Marine to compete in a NASCAR national series event.

 Racing career

 At eight years old, White's grandfather allowed him to drive his truck around the family's farm, while his grandmother rode with him during drives in the truck, which White stated was what began his interest in racing.
 After her death before a 2015 race at Salem Speedway, White placed a memorial decal on his ARCA Racing Series car.

-He started racing when he was 16, competing in drag racing, followed by mud bogging at the age of 18.
+White started racing when he was sixteen, competing in drag racing, followed by mud bogging at the age of 18.
 In 2007, he raced at Kanawha Valley Motorsports Park, winning four times in the track's IHRA Street Modified division.
 Two years later, he joined the track's IHRA Modified, recording five wins.

 In 2010, White enlisted in the United States Marine Corps Reserve, attending boot camp at Parris Island.
 He was part of the USMC's Ready Reserve (IRR) program as a lance corporal.
 After returning from basic training a year later, he re-entered racing and switched to stock cars, running IMCA Crate Late Models at I-77 Raceway, where he had five top-five finishes and a win.

-In 2012, he ran an Automobile Racing Club of America race at Toledo Speedway, where he finished 13th.
+In 2012, White ran an Automobile Racing Club of America race at Toledo Speedway, where he finished thirteenth.
 The following season, he began competing full-time in the ARCA Lincoln Welders Truck Series for Team Wilson, driving the No. 9 Ford.
 That year, he made his ARCA Racing Series debut for Hixson Motorsports at the Illinois State Fairgrounds in Springfield; he retired from the race after two laps with handling problems and finished 31st.
 He also made a start at the DuQuoin State Fairgrounds Racetrack, where he finished 30th.
-He did not make an ARCA Racing Series start in 2014, but returned for the 2015 season, running 17 races for Hixson.
-He ended the season 12th in points with a best finish of 21st at Springfield.
+He did not make an ARCA Racing Series start in 2014, but returned for the 2015 season, running seventeenth races for Hixson.
+He ended the season twelfth in points with a best finish of 21st at Springfield.